In C: Performance practice

-Behrman's instructions for the album refer to an unwritten part, "Not included in the score is a piano part, called the Pulse, which consists entirely of even octave eighth notes to be drummed steadily on the top two C's of the keyboard throughout the duration of a performance."
-The prevalence of the Pulse on the recording, along with Behrman's note gave rise to the impression that it is a requirement of the piece.
-One set of liner notes even fetishizes it, "In the beginning was the pulse."
+Behrman's instructions for the album refer to the "pulse" part: "Not included in the score is a piano part, called the Pulse, which consists entirely of even octave eighth notes to be drummed steadily on the top two C's of the keyboard throughout the duration of a performance."
+The prevalence of the pulse on the recording, along with Behrman's liner notes, gave rise to the impression that it is a requirement for the piece.
+One set of liner notes fetishizes it, "In the beginning was the pulse."

-However, Riley's first instructions are more playful and hint at the available leeway, "The pulse is traditionally played by a beautiful girl on the top two octaves of a grand piano.
+However, Riley's first instructions hint at some leeway: "The pulse is traditionally played by a beautiful girl on the top two octaves of a grand piano.
 She must play loudly and keep a strict tempo for the entire ensemble to follow."
-The current version of the score explicitly makes the Pulse optional, "The ensemble can be aided by the means of an eighth note pulse played on the high C's of a piano or mallet instrument."

-After decades of familiarity with In C, Riley recognized that the pulse had outlived its usefulness.
-Technique had advanced to a point where "any good musicians now could keep it together...I don't like The Pulse, as is sometimes used, 'out in front,' where it becomes very annoying.
+The 2005 version of the score explicitly makes the pulse optional: "The ensemble can be aided by the means of an eighth note pulse played on the high C's of a piano or mallet instrument."
+After decades of familiarity with In C, Riley came to feel that "any good musicians now could keep it together...I don't like The Pulse, as is sometimes used, 'out in front,' where it becomes very annoying.
 That wasn't my intention of the piece at all."
-At the 20th anniversary performance in Hartford, no pulse was used to revelatory effect.
+At the piece's 20th anniversary performance in Hartford, Connecticut, no pulse was used.